TrishS7777/Capstone_Project_2025_Patricia_Sullivan1/README.md

 The purpose of this Analysis is to analyze various factors that occur with and possibly affect COPD.
 We look at the severity of copd (stages 1, 2, 3, 4), Ages of those in each stage, do men or women tend to get copd more often, and other factors.

+GOLD Stages:
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) system categorizes COPD severity into stages, with stage 4 representing very severe COPD (FEV1 less than 30%).

+There is no cure for COPD (Chronic Obstructive Pulmonary Disease), but certain treatments and Pulmonary Rehabilitation may improve the condition, the patient's quality of life and extend life expectancy.

 ============================================================================

 Note: In the future as time allows, I plan to analyze this data further to find out how Pulmonary  rehabilitation improves the symptoms and severity of COPD by looking at the 6 minute walk test results, FEV1 scores, and other information, before and after pulmonary rehabilitation.
 This will require merging an additional dataset with the pulmonary rehabilitation information.